 destroy or return it to CUSTOMER in case a contract between the two partners should not come to happen.
 This obligation extends to all handwritten notes, sketches, electronic data entries etc. produced by SUPPLIER.

-The place of jurisdiction for disputes resulting from this contract applied as defined in the <<MSA / MPA>>.
+The place of jurisdiction for disputes resulting from this contract applied as defined in the (MSA / MPA)

 This agreement is composed of xx (…) pages including xx (….)
 Appendixes(n):